towolf/towolf.github.com/docs/PsychMatlabTests/fprintfBug.markdown

 Dear Denis,

-I am responding to your e\-mails of March 19, concerning FPRINTF.
+I am responding to your e-mails of March 19, concerning FPRINTF.

 \> in my first message \(below\) i noted that
 \>